SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

-Note that the tuple's members do not need to be named at the point that the tuple is returned from the function, because their names have already been specified as part of the function's return type.
+Note that the tuple's members do not need to be named at the point that the tuple is returned from the function, because their names are already specified as part of the function's return type.

 ..
 TODO: mention that you can pass a tuple as the entire set of arguments, as in var argTuple = (0, "one", '2'); x.foo:bar:bas:(argTuple)